 - 1. The committee responsible shall consider without delay and in the order in which they have been submitted requests for the waiver of immunity or requests for the defence of immunity and privileges. - 2.
 The committee shall make a proposal for a decision which simply recommends the adoption or rejection of the request for the waiver of immunity or for the defence of immunity and privileges. - 3.
 The committee may ask the authority concerned to provide any information or explanation which the committee deems necessary for it to form an opinion on whether immunity should be waived or defended.
-The Member concerned shall be given an opportunity to be heard; he may bring any documents or other written evidence he deems relevant.
-He may be represented by another Member. - 4.
-Where the request seeks the waiver of immunity on several counts, each of these may be the subject of a separate decision.
-The committee's report may, exceptionally, propose that the waiver of immunity shall apply solely to prosecution proceedings and that, until a final sentence is passed, the Member should be immune from any form of detention or remand or any other measure which prevents him from performing the duties proper to his mandate. - 5.
-Where a Member is required to appear as a witness or expert witness, there is no need to request a waiver of immunity, provided that - the Member will not be obliged to appear on a date or at a time which prevents him from performing, or makes it difficult for him to perform, his parliamentary duties, or that he will be able to provide a statement in writing or in any other form which does not make it difficult for him to fulfil his parliamentary obligations; - the Member is not obliged to testify concerning information obtained confidentially in the exercise of his mandate which he does not see fit to disclose. - 6.
+The Member concerned shall be given an opportunity to be heard, may bring any documents or other written evidence deemed by that Member to be relevant and may be represented by another Member.

+- 4. Where the request seeks the waiver of immunity on several counts, each of these may be the subject of a separate decision.
+The committee's report may, exceptionally, propose that the waiver of immunity shall apply solely to prosecution proceedings and that, until a final sentence is passed, the Member should be immune from any form of detention or remand or any other measure which prevents that Member from performing the duties proper to the mandate. - 5.
+Where Members are required to appear as witnesses or expert witnesses, there is no need to request a waiver of immunity, provided that - they will not be obliged to appear on a date or at a time which prevents them from performing, or makes it difficult for them to perform, their parliamentary duties, or that they will be able to provide a statement in writing or in any other form which does not make it difficult for them to fulfil their parliamentary obligations; - they are not obliged to testify concerning information obtained confidentially in the exercise of their mandate which they do not see fit to disclose. - 6.
 In cases concerning the defence of immunity or privileges, the committee shall state whether the circumstances constitute an administrative or other restriction imposed on the free movement of Members travelling to or from the place of meeting of Parliament or an opinion expressed or a vote cast in the performance of the mandate or fall within aspects of Article 10 of the Protocol on Privileges and Immunities which are not a matter of national law, and shall make a proposal to invite the authority concerned to draw the necessary conclusions. - 7.
 The committee may offer a reasoned opinion about the competence of the authority in question and about the admissibility of the request, but shall not, under any circumstances, pronounce on the guilt or otherwise of the Member nor on whether or not the opinions or acts attributed to him or her justify prosecution, even if, in considering the request, it acquires detailed knowledge of the facts of the case. - 8.
 The report of the committee shall be placed at the head of the agenda of the first sitting following the day on which it was tabled.
 No amendment may be tabled to the proposal(s) for a decision.